 This module looks at the historiography, methods and theoretical underpinning of contemporary practices of artistic and visual analysis.
 Based on close reading of key scholarly texts, you will engage with traditional art historical methods as well as more recent approaches to the study of art and visual culture.
 You will be asked to consider the relevance of these methods to a range of examples, including the potential topics for your final Masters thesis.

 You will also choose two optional modules from a range which may include:

 Placements: Art History in the Field

-The placement module is held in conjunction with institutions including Birmingham Museums Trust, Wolverhampton Art Gallery, Royal Birmingham Society of Art andthe New Art Gallery Walsall.
+The placement module is held in conjunction with institutions including Wolverhampton Art Gallery, Royal Birmingham Society of Art andthe New Art Gallery Walsall.
 This placement is organised by the department for you and you are mentored by an academic member of staff throughout its duration.
 The placement lasts for 12 weeks in total.
 The placement allows you to work on a part-time and flexible basis in a museum, gallery or arts organisation and to work independently or as part of a team.
 You will work towards a specific area such as collection research, exhibition development, learning and engagement, or social media.
 The placements take place in either the autumn or spring semester, and are for a day a week over 11 weeks.

 Aesthetics and the Philosophy of Art